nainil0683/AccessKeyVaultThroughSecureWebAPI/README.md

     e.
 From the section on the left start typing "userassignedmanagedidentity"
     f.
 Select the "userassignedmanagedidentity" and add
     g.
 Make sure to save it
+    h.
+In configuration section save "AZURE_CLIENT_ID" as the key and value of client id for "userassignedmanagedidentity"

 4. Create a new instance of "Azure SQL"
     a.
 Create a server and add a database